joeferner/redis-commander/docs/configuration.md

 | server.httpAuth.passwordHash | string | '' | --http-h | HTTP_PASSWORD_HASH | password hash to use for HTTP Basic auth (either password or passwordHash allowed) |
 | server.httpAuth.jwtSecret | string | '' | | | Shared Secret used to sign JWT tokens for all future requests after initial login to not send HTTP basic auth header on all requests.
 If this value is empty a random value is generated on every startup. |

+Using HTTP authentication all further requests to the server are secured with an JWT token generated by Redis-Commander that is changed quite often.

+Remark: Using Redis commander inside a Kubernetes cluster secured with Istio authentication no other apps than Istio are allowed to use the HTTP standard "Authentication" header anymore.
+Istio does not play along with others - it just tries to validate every connection using the RFC conformant HTTP header and (naturally) fails doing so.
+Failing JWT validation it just resets the
+HTTP connection and no more communication allowed.
+To work around Istio cuting in the line the name of the authorization header can be changed to something else ignored by Istio.
+(config value "server.httpAuthHeaderName" or environment variable NAUGHTY_ISTIO_WORKAROUND_HEADER)

 ### 5. Redis Connections